Department of Health

 Key messages

-• The Tobacco Act has undergone a number of reforms to provide tougher controls on tobacco display, advertising and sales, as well as the places where smoking can occur.
+• The Tobacco Act has undergone numerous reforms over the years to introduce tougher controls on tobacco and e-cigarette display, advertising, and sales, as well as the places where smoking and vaping is banned.

-• There are penalties for those who break the laws governing the display, advertising and sales of tobacco and e-cigarette products, and the places where smoking is banned.
+• Penalties may apply for those who break the laws governing the display, advertising and sale of tobacco and e-cigarette products, as well as the use of these products in smoke-free and vape-free areas.

 Since the Victorian Parliament passed the Tobacco Act 1987 there have been several reforms to the Act and its supporting regulations.